- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 - SAP Solution Manager: A dead application.

-As a consequence, SAP customers ended up wasting enormous amounts of money, implementing both the applications above as well as many other non-ERP applications.
+Consequently, SAP customers ended up wasting enormous amounts of money, implementing both the applications above and many other non-ERP applications.

 - However, none of this was illegal because while based upon pretenses, companies willingly made these purchases.

-- It is perfectly legal for consulting companies to lie to their prospects, and it is legal for software companies to promote consulting companies to do this by offering them the consulting business.
+- It is perfectly legal for consulting companies to lie to their prospects.
+It is legal for software companies to promote consulting companies by offering them the consulting business.
 So there is nothing unusual here.
 This is considered standard practice in the IT industry.

 Quite the contrary.
-The unusual IT consulting company is one that puts its clients ahead of its interests.
+The unusual IT consulting company puts its clients ahead of its interests.

 Now that we have reviewed this history, we can now jump into the non-willful purchase of software, which is a different subject legally.
 But before we get into that, let us first expand into how the software works.